luminous-money/ts-client/README.md

 There is a specific method for logging in (`login`) and a specific one for logging out (`logout`).
 These methods utilize storage (passed in on instantiation) to store credentials.

-There is additionally a `touch` method that allows you to easily determine if a user is logged in or not.
+There is additionally a `loggedIn` method that allows you to easily determine if a user is logged in or not.
 This method simply makes a call to the `GET /accounts/v1/users/current` endpoint to judge whether the current session (if existing) is live.
 It returns `Promise<boolean>`.

 Finally, since session tokens can expire somewhat frequently, the client makes the credential refresh